- Bachelor of Science with a major in public health

 Framework of critical analysis and application of key public health methodologies; qualitative, quantitative, policy analysis, mixed methods, implementation science, to interpret and communicate findings to address global public health issues.
 Restricted to doctoral students.

 PUBH 8710.
-Public Health Practice and Social Entrepreneurship.
+Public Health Project Management and Social Entrepreneurship.
 3 Credits.

 Depth of study in the competencies necessary for creating social enterprises to foster public health innovation and managing enterprises, people, and projects.

 PUBH 8712.
 Public Health Program Planning, Implementation, and Evaluation.
 3 Credits.